Best business credit cards

 Cardholders get the most out of American Express’s Membership Rewards program when they spend in specific categories, so the American Express Business Gold Card is only worth it if you maximize the rewards program.
 If most of your purchases are in categories that don’t earn the most rewards, consider a business credit card without an annual fee.

-What is the best business credit card?
+What is a good business credit card?

 Any business credit card can help you manage expenses and improve your business’s credit score.
 When you’re comparing business credit cards against each other, it’s important to pay attention to the annual fee.
 Plenty of business credit cards don’t have an annual fee, but the ones that do usually come with rewards programs and other benefits to make the fee worth it.
 Often, business credit cards come with generous sign-up bonuses — consider these a perk, but don’t apply for a credit card just for the sign-up bonus.